Frequently Asked Questions

 Will the instructor critique homework?

 Each class (or series of classes) will have their own private Facebook Group for students to share their progress, and the instructor will drop in to offer encouragement and answer questions as their schedule allows.
-(Marking up homework with a personalized critique may be offered as a premium service in the future.)

 Is there a limit to the number of students?